course-kit/guides/quick-start.md

 ![quick-start-1-28.png](assets/quick-start-1-28.png)

 After the purchase completes, you should be redirected back to the course page.
-You shoudl see a "purchase successful" message at the top of the page.
+You should also see a "purchase successful" message at the top of the page.

 ![quick-start-1-22.png](assets/quick-start-1-22.png)